etonealbert/Country-Defender/README.md

 ## Getting Started

 1. **Setup**: Ensure you have Xcode installed and updated to the latest version.
-2. **Clone the repository**: `git clone [https://github.com/etonealbert/Country-Defender.git]`
+2. **Clone the repository**: `git clone https://github.com/etonealbert/Country-Defender.git`
-3. **Open the project**: Navigate to the project directory and open the `.xcodeproj` or `.xcworkspace` file.
+3. **Open the project**: Navigate to the project directory and open the `.xcworkspace` file.
-4. **Install necessary dependencies**: If the project uses CocoaPods or any other dependency manager, follow the instructions to install them.
+4. **Install necessary dependencies**: Project uses CocoaPods follow the instructions to install them.
-5. **Run the app**: Select your preferred simulator or device and press the run button.

 ## Contributing